alacarte-maps/alacarte/README.md

 	make install

-The config-file is located in */etc/alacarte.conf*.
+The config file is located in */etc/alacarte.conf*.
 You should make sure the user running alacarte has permissions to write to the specified directories for caching and logging.